Follow Mike on twitter @hikemaydon for more lab related news and comment.

 1 March 2016 Mike officially started in the School of BioSciences at The University of Melbourne today.

 12 February 2016 A methods chapter co-written with Alex Webb (University of Cambridge) has been published in a book called Environmental Responses in Plants as part of the Methods in Molecular Biology series.

 1 October 2015 Research in the lab is now also funded by The Royal Society.
 New plate reader arriving in a few weeks!

 24 August 2015 Welcome to Heather Eastmond, who started today in the lab as a Research Technician.

 5 June 2015 Adam Binns, an undergraduate student at York, has been awarded a BBSRC Research Experience Placement to work for 10 weeks in the lab over the summer.

-2 June 2015 We’re looking for a new Research Technician to join the lab to work on sugar signalling.
+2 June 2015 Waheed is leaving us to start a PhD so we’re looking for a new Research Technician to join the lab to work on sugar signalling.
 Applications close on 21 June.
 Full details here.

 29 April 2015 Our review on nutrient homeostasis and the clock was published today in Frontiers in Plant Science.

 23 March 2015 Mike is in Saõ Paolo, Brazil this week to present at a FAPESP-British Council Workshop on ‘Environmental and metabolic control of plant growth and development.’

 30 September 2014 Welcome to Ángela and Waheed, who started today in the lab.
 BBSRC-funded project now underway!